Fluctuations of $\lambda$-geodesic Poisson hyperplanes in hyperbolic space: Introduction and motivation

 The purpose of the present paper is twofold.
 Our first main point is that the notion of a hyperplane in Euclidean space does not have a unique or canonical analogue in hyperbolic space.
 Rather, there is a whole family of such analogues which is parametrized by a real number $0\leq\lambda\leq 1$.
 Let us briefly explain this (we refer to Section \ref{subsec:lambdaHyperplanes} below for more details and formal definitions).
-We first recall that a hyperplane in a Euclidean space is not only characterized by being totally geodesic, but also as unbounded totally \textit{umbilic} $(d-1)$-dimensional submanifold.
+We first recall that a hyperplane in a Euclidean space is not only characterized by being totally geodesic, but also as unbounded totally \textit{umbilic} $(d-1)$-dimensional submanifolds ({i.e. submanifolds whose second fundamental form is everywhere a scalar multiple of the Riemannian metric, see Section \ref{subsec:lambdaHyperplanes} for more details}).
 However, in hyperbolic geometry, apart from geodesic hyperplanes there are many more unbounded totally umbilic hypersurfaces, {distinguished by their (necessarily constant) normal curvature $\lambda \geq 0 $}: horospheres (or horocycles in dimension $2$) for $\lambda=1$, equidistants for $0<\lambda<1$ and totally geodesic hyperplanes for $\lambda=0$.
 Collectively, they have been introduced in \cite{Sol} as $\lambda$-geodesic hyperplanes, for $\lambda\in[0,1]$.
 To be concrete, in the upper half-plane model for the hyperbolic plane $\HH^2$, horocycles are Euclidean circles tangent to the boundary line or Euclidean lines parallel to it, while equidistants are realized as intersections with the upper half-plane of Euclidean circles or lines intersecting the boundary line at an angle $\theta$, where $\cos \theta=\lambda\in(0,1)$.
 Moreover, geodesic lines correspond to infinite rays orthogonal to the boundary line or to Euclidean half-circles intersecting the boundary line orthogonally, see Figure \ref{fig:LambdaGeodesics}.
 In view of this, it is natural to consider not only Poisson processes of totally geodesic submanifolds of $\HH^d$ as in \cite{HeroldHugThaele} or \cite{SantaloYanez} for $d=2$, but more generally Poisson processes of $\lambda$-geodesic hyperplanes for all values $\lambda\in[0,1]$.